-Visual arts participation declined in 2020 (23%; ↓5%), however it continues to be one of the most popular artforms to participate in, alongside craft/object art (24%; no change).
-Participation in other artforms is consistent with 2017
+Visual arts participation declined in 2020 (23%; down 5% on 2017), however it continues to be one of the most popular artforms to participate in, alongside craft/object art (24%; no change).
+Participation in other artforms is consistent with 2017.